How does the SCMS Board make decisions about conference locations?

-How many participants may be on a workshop?
+How many participants may be on a workshop or roundtable?

-How many individuals from a single institution can be on a panel or workshop?
+How many individuals from a single institution can be on a panel, workshop, or roundtable?

-No more than two individuals from any single institution should be included in any proposed panel or workshop.
+No more than two individuals from any single institution should be included in any proposed panel, workshop, or roundtable.